What makes people buy the product?

 Personas artificially constrain your market.
 Product and marketing teams should stop thinking in categories of market segments and focus on the job-centered approach.
 By doing some jobs better or faster, your competitors may attract a segment of your clients.
 In other words, they will outperform your product and take away a big chunk of the market you used to occupy.
 Those competitors won’t necessarily come from the same market segment.

 Let’s look at Airbnb.
 No one predicted Airbnb could compete with the hotel industry.
 It wasn’t hard to notice that hotels had a different user profile from personas of Airbnb.
 But

 years after it had entered the market, the service for booking local apartments became a widespread alternative to plain old hotel rooms.

-Airbnb understood aspirations and frustrations of customers better—they wanted to get immersed into a local culture, understand how the locals live, and get some personal recommendations from their hosts.
+Airbnb understood aspirations and frustrations of customers better—they wanted to get immersed into local culture, understand how the locals live and get some personal recommendations from their hosts.
 The impersonal nature of hotels no longer satisfied their wanderlust and hunger for understanding other cultures.
 People preferred to use Airbnb instead of hotels which, too late, got aware of the danger.

 The question hotels should have asked is: “Who is competing for the same jobs we are being hired for?”

 Theodore Levitt, American economist and professor, author of the book “The Marketing Imagination,” once wrote: “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole.”
 This means clients are urged to buy products to complete activities.
 They don’t buy the product for the sake of features, color, or size, etc., but because it should help them accomplish something.
 They see some significant applications for the product.
 This being said, customers have a “to-do” goal and make a Job-As-Activity.